acsone/odoo-bedrock/README.rst

 Available image tags
 ====================

-The CI of this projects build regularly for some combination of Odoo version, python version and Ubuntu version.
+The CI of this project builds regularly for some combinations of Odoo version, python version and Ubuntu version.

-The supported combinations are visible in the [build matrix](.github/workflows/ci.yml).
+The supported combinations are visible in the [build matrix](./.github/workflows/ci.yml).

 Features exposed by these images
 ================================